 - Reach or maintain a healthy weight.
 Extra weight makes your heart work harder.
-Ask your healthcare provider how much you should weight.
-He can help you create a safe weight loss plan.
-Even a weight loss of 10% of your body weight can help your heart function better.
+Ask your healthcare provider what a healthy weight is for you.
+He or she can help you create a safe weight loss plan.
+Even a weight loss of 10% of your extra body weight can help your heart function better.

-- Exercise as directed.
+- Exercise regularly.
 Exercise helps improve heart function and can help you manage your weight.
 Exercise can also help lower your cholesterol and blood sugar levels.
-Try to get at least 30 minutes of exercise at least 5 times each week.
-Try to be active every day.
+Try to get at least 30 minutes of exercise 5 times each week.
+Try to be physically active every day.
+This may include walking, riding a bicycle, or swimming.
 Your healthcare provider can help you create an exercise plan that works best for you.

 - Limit alcohol.
 Alcohol can increase your blood pressure and triglyceride levels.
-Men should limit alcohol to 2 drinks per day.
-Women should limit alcohol to 1 drink per day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 Write down your questions so you remember to ask them during your visits.